Rudy Fernández (basketball)

-Rodolfo "Rudy" Fernández Farrés ([ˈruði feɾˈnandeθ]; born 4 April 1985) is a Spanish professional basketball player for Real Madrid of the Liga ACB.
-He is a 6 ft 5 in tall shooting guard and small forward.
-He is a three-time All-EuroLeague Team selection and won the EuroLeague title in 2015 and 2018.
+Rodolfo "Rudy" Fernández Farrés ([ˈruði feɾˈnandeθ]; born 4 April 1985) is a Spanish former professional basketball player who spent the majority of his career for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+He is a 6 ft 5 in tall swingman.
+He is a three-time All-EuroLeague Team selection and won the EuroLeague title in 2015, 2018 and 2023.
 During his stint in the National Basketball Association (NBA), he was an NBA All-Rookie Second Team member.

-Fernández represents the senior Spain national team internationally.
+Fernández represented the senior Spanish national team internationally, and became the most capped player ever for Spain, with 266 matches.
 He has won two FIBA World Cup titles, in 2006 and 2019, two Olympic silver medals in 2008 and 2012, as well as a bronze medal at the 2016 Summer Olympics.
 He also won four EuroBasket titles in 2009, 2011, 2015 and 2022, a silver medal in 2007, and a bronze medal in 2013.
 Fernández earned an All-EuroBasket Team selection in 2009.

 Professional career

 Joventut (2002–2008)

 Rudy Fernández won the 2005 and 2007 Catalan Tournaments, the 2006 FIBA EuroChallenge championship, the 2008 Spanish King's Cup title, and the 2008 EuroCup championship, while playing with DKV Joventut of the Spanish ACB League.

 He also won numerous personal awards while playing with DKV Joventut, such as the 2004 Spanish King's Cup MVP, the 2006 FIBA EuroChallenge Final Four MVP, the EuroLeague 2006–07 season's Rising Star award, the 2008 Spanish King's Cup MVP, the 2008 EuroCup Finals MVP, and the 2007 Catalan Tournament Final MVP.

 He was also named the 2006 FIBA Europe Young Player of the Year.
 In July 2007, his contract with Joventut was extended through the year 2011, however his contract was bought out early in the year 2008 so that he could join the NBA.
 On his exit out of the club he paid tribute to his DKV coach, Aíto García Reneses, "All I know of basketball is thanks to Aíto García Reneses", he said.